willwillems/ping-principal-mcp/README.md

 npx ping-principal-mcp
 ```

-That's it!
-The server starts and waits for MCP connections.
+This will start the server and wait for MCP connections.

 ### MCP Client Configuration